Opening plenary paper presented at the

 Rather than falling into a doomsday depression, we need to see the present chaos as an opportunity to provide spiritual and intellectual leadership in finding solutions for our personal lives, families, communities, nations and the emerging world society.

-Fortunately, times of crisis are also times when resistance to change has lessened and barriers have been weakened or removed.
+Fortunately, times of crisis are also times when resistence to change has lessened and barriers have been weakened or removed.
 In nature as well, evolution is not always gradual, but can show a punctuated equilibrium with periods of stability interspersed with spurts of creative innovation.
 We are living in such times, and the opportunities for a fundamental transformation of human society are opening before us.

 What might this transformation look like, and how might it be implemented?
 The vision in the Bahá'í writings provides important guidance to the direction we need to take.
 Just as the problems have arisen because of our narrow fragmented views of the human and natural systems from within our national boundaries and specializations, so must the solution be integrated and all-embracing across the environmental, social and economic dimensions incorporated in the concept of sustainability.
 This is reflected in the Bahá'í principle of oneness, which requires a profound reconsideration of every dimension of our lives and society, including our relationship to the environment.